Beyond the Sampled Token: Preserving Candidate Support in RLVR: Background and Preliminaries

 \section{Background and Preliminaries}

-Group relative policy optimization (GRPO), a representative and widely used policy-based RLVR method \citep{shao2024deepseekmath}, is a variant of PPO \citep{schulman2017proximal} tailored for LLM post-training.
-Given a question \( x \), the model generates $G$ different responses \(\{y_i\}_{i=1}^G \) and updates its parameters according to the following objective function:
+RLVR trains an LLM using rewards from a programmatic verifier (\emph{e.g.,} a math grader or code checker).
+Group relative policy optimization (GRPO) \cite{shao2024deepseekmath}, is a widely used RLVR method tailored for LLM post-training.
+Given a question $x$, the model generates $G$ different responses $\{y_i\}_{i=1}^G$ and updates its parameters $\theta$ as: